IncDrops/PollitGo/Users/testing/projects/nextn/Users/testing/projects/nextn/README.md

 When configuring the "Run Payments with Stripe" Firebase Extension:

 *   **Cloud Functions deployment location:** Choose a region close to your users/database (e.g., `us-central1`).
 Cannot be changed later.
 *   **Products and pricing plans collection:** Default `products` is usually fine if you intend to sync predefined products from Stripe.
-If mainly using dynamic pricing (like for tips and pledges), this sync is less critical.
-You can leave the associated product/price sync events unchecked.
+If mainly using dynamic pricing (like for tips), this sync is less critical.
 *   **Customer details and subscriptions collection:** Default `customers` is usually fine.
 This is where Stripe customer IDs and subscription data linked to your Firebase users will be stored.
 *   **Sync new users to Stripe customers and Cloud Firestore:** Recommended: **Sync new users to Stripe and Firestore**.
 This automatically creates Stripe customer objects for new Firebase Auth users.
 *   **Automatically delete Stripe customer objects:** Recommended: **Do not delete**.
 Retain Stripe data for history and reporting.